Percolation games, probabilistic cellular automata, and the hard-core model

-We also consider extensions of the percolation game, described above for $\Z^2$, to more general directed graphs, and in particular to lattices in higher dimensions.
+We now consider the particular case $q=0$, and explore extensions of the trapping game, described above for $\Z^2$, to more general directed graphs and in particular to lattices in higher dimensions.
 Theorem \ref{thm:2d} tells us that in two dimensions, the probability of a draw is $0$ for all positive $p$, but we find a very different picture in three and higher dimensions.

 Let $G=(V,E)$ be a locally finite directed graph.
 For $x\in V$, let $\Out(x)$ and $\In(x)$ be the sets of out-neighbours and in-neighbours of $x$ respectively.
-For the percolation game on $G$, let each vertex $x$ be closed with probability $p$ and open with probability $1-p$, independently for different vertices.
+For the trapping game on $G$, let each vertex $x$ be a trap with probability $p$ and open with probability $1-p$, independently for different vertices.
 A token starts at some vertex, and the two players move alternatively; if the token is currently at $x$, a move consists of moving it to any vertex in $\Out(x)$.
-The token is only allowed to move to open sites; if all the vertices in $\Out(x)$ are closed, then the player to move loses the game.
+The token is only allowed to move to open sites; if all the vertices in $\Out(x)$ are traps, then the player to move loses the game.

 For graphs $G$ with an appropriate structure, we develop a connection to the hard-core model on a related undirected graph in one fewer dimensions, to obtain a criterion under which the game is drawn with positive probability.